In this blog, we look at caring for a new lawn in the first few weeks after your turf is laid and how to maintain your lawn to keep it healthy.

 A grass plant is around 80% water.
 It’s a function is to carry nutrients to every single cell so that the plant can grow roots and shoots as well as harness sunlight to make its own energy food.
 It’s a coolant too.
 Water is drawn up from the soil by the plants’ roots.
 It is also lost through tiny pores in the leaves known as stomata.

 When turf is growing in the field it develops really long, strong roots of up to a metre long.
 The harvesting process slices off a high proportion of those roots.
 The roots will grow back relatively quickly once they come into contact with your garden soil (grass is remarkably good at regenerating).
+A hosepipe or a sprinkler system will do the trick, both of which are available on Turfonline’s store.

 Roots and water..